Regulation

 Regulatory and other disclosures in relation to Auckland Airport’s electricity distribution network

-The Electricity Industry Act 2010 (“Act”) requires us to publicly disclose on our website, and provide to the Electricity Authority, certain information that arises from our status as an electricity distributor and Mercury NZ Limited (“Mercury”, formerly Mighty River Power Limited) as a connected retailer, by virtue of Dr Patrick Strange and Mr James Miller being directors of both companies and Mercury’s involvement in retailing more than 5 GWh of electricity in the last financial year to customers connected to our network.
+The Electricity Industry Act 2010 (“Act”) requires us to publicly disclose on our website, and provide to the Electricity Authority, certain information that arises from our status as an electricity distributor and both Mercury NZ Limited (“Mercury”, formerly Might River Power Limited) by virtue of Dr Patrick Strange being a director of Mercury, and by Ms Julia Hoare, Ms Tania Simpson and Mr Mark Cairns being directors of Meridian Energy Limited, as a connected retailer, and both Mercury and Meridian’s involvement in retailing more than 5 GWh of electricity in the last financial year to customers connected to our network.

-Dr Strange and Mr Miller have both been granted exemptions from compliance with sections 75, 77 to 79 and 88 of the Act, enabling them to be appointed as a director of both companies.
+The directors noted above have all been granted exemptions from compliance with sections 75, 77 to 79 and 88 of the Act, enabling them to be appointed as a director of both Auckland Airport and the relevant company as noted above.
 The exemptions are subject to certain conditions.

 - Director’s Certificate for the preceding calendar year in relation to s77